 Envy is a tricky one.
 Defined as the intense desire for the possession or achievement of another it is typically associated with being a negative emotion.
 Envy can surely lead to hate, stealing, lying and an assortment of many other wicked deeds but there are some benefits to being envious.

 Provided one was the correct upbringing and self-control, desiring another's possessions or some achievement can motivate someone to get off their butt and work or strive toward something.
 Truthful it is envy that has made all great persons great.
 It is the initial desire for something that motivates a person to pursue something, and in the end getting recognized for it.

 This can be defined as the desire to take or consume more than one needs and goes hand in hand with selfishness.
 Truth be told, gluttony deserves its place as one of the seven deadly sins.
 There is not many a proper reason to take more of something than you should.
-However, if a man buys ten suits, his rationale being in case on of them is soil or damaged, or eats two plates of food when he is full from just one and says he does this because he does not know when next he will eat, then by definition this man is being gluttonous.
+However, if a man buys ten suits, his rationale being that if one of them is soiled or damaged he has another.
+Or, he eats two plates of food even when he is full from eating just one and because he does this because he does not know when next he will eat.
+Then, by definition, this man is being gluttonous.
 Some may say that the man is simply careful and witty but that does not change the fact that his actions are gluttonous.
 Take advantage of what you have now because you do not know what shall come next.